philtabor/Youtube-Code-Repository/README.md

 Repository for all the code from my youtube channel You can find me at https://youtube.com/MachineLearningWithPhil <br>

+<h2> Kaggle/Venus-Volcanoes </h2>

+My crude implementation of a convolutional neural network to perform image classification on data gathered <br>
+by the Magellan spacecraft.
+The data is horribly skewed, as most images do not contain a volcano. <br>
+This means we'll have to do some creative data engineering for our model training. <br>
+Please note that in the test set, 84.1% of the data is "no volcano", and our model returns <br>
+an accuracy of around 88%, which is better than a model that outputs straight 0s for predictions. <br>

+You can check out the video for this at https://youtu.be/Ki-xOKydQrY <br>

 <h2> ReinforcementLearning/DeepQLearning </h2>

 My implementation of the Deep Q learning algorithm in PyTorch.
 Here we teach the algorithm to play the game of space invaders.
 I haven't had enough time to train this model yet, as it takes quite some time even on my 1080Ti / i7 7820k @ 4.4 GHz.
 I'll train longer and provide a video on how well it does, at a later time.

 The blog post talking about how Deep Q learning works can be found at http://www.neuralnet.ai/coding-a-deep-q-network-in-pytorch/ <br>